Changes (Tupac Shakur song)

 "Changes" is a song by American rapper 2Pac.
 It was recorded in 1992 before being remixed and released as a single from Shakur's Greatest Hits compilation on October 13, 1998.
 The song features Talent, an R&B trio from Kansas City consisting of Marlon "Castor Troy" Hatcher, Keith "Casino" Murrell and Ernest "Bishop" Dixon that was active from 1998 to 2005.
-The song discusses societal conflicts, particually race relations and classism, at times contrasting with broader global conflicts and difficulties of life in the ghetto.
+The song discusses societal conflicts, particularly race relations and classism, at times contrasting with broader global conflicts and difficulties of life in the ghetto.

 "Changes" samples Bruce Hornsby and the Range's 1986 song "The Way It Is".
 The chorus was sung by Talent.
 "Changes" received a nomination for Best Rap Solo Performance at the 2000 Grammy Awards, making it the only posthumous song to be nominated in this category.
 The song is widely regarded as one of Shakur's greatest songs, as well as one of the greatest rap songs of all time.
 In 2017, Consequence ranked the song number two on their list of the 20 greatest Tupac Shakur songs.